NomiChirps/tplp2/README.md

 - Nice-to-haves
   - [ ] TSC2007 lvgl driver should debounce, buffer, and interpolate
   - [ ] I2cController need nonblocking operations, coalescing commands, general TLC
-  - [ ] write a stress test for SpiManager. lotsa tasks, lotsa devices, all hammering away
+  - [ ] write a stress test for SpiController. lotsa tasks, lotsa devices, all hammering away
   - [ ] hook up tft backlight pin and add an adjustable brightness setting (PWM)
   - [ ] fix "bazel test //..." by adding target_compatible_with where appropriate
     - this will also involve fixing up rules_pico to make correct use of the defines PICO_NO_HARDWARE and PICO_ON_DEVICE